outofmbufs/tokenizer/README.md

         TokenIDOnly('INT16'),
     ])

-and the code, when run, will output:
+and if one extra number, "8675309" is added o the input string, the output will look like this:

     ID = TokenID.INT8         VALUE = 0
     ID = TokenID.INT8         VALUE = 1
     ID = TokenID.INT8         VALUE = 255
     ID = TokenID.INT16        VALUE = 500
     ID = TokenID.INT16        VALUE = 1000

-and if "100000" is added to the input string that value would show as a `TokenID.INT`.
+    ID = TokenID.INT          VALUE = 8675309

 Note that `TokenIDOnly` is needed to introduce the INT8 and INT16 TokenID values.
-It does not matter where they appear in the order, but they must be there.
+It does not matter where they appear in the order, but they must be there so they are part of the automatically generated TokenID Enum.

 <a name="tkenhance"></a>
 # TokStreamEnhancer